ryanwinchester/carbonize/README.md

 ## Notes

-- Please use Carbon 1.21 (not 1.22) until timezones are fixed. (https://github.com/briannesbitt/Carbon/issues/863)
-- Although Carbon is decent, use [Chronos](https://github.com/cakephp/chronos) if you can. (https://github.com/cakephp/chronos)
+Although Carbon is decent, use [Chronos](https://github.com/cakephp/chronos) if you can. (https://github.com/cakephp/chronos)

 <3 Chronos, Immutability FTW ᕙ(⇀‸↼‶)ᕗ